cylondata/twister2/docs/docs/examples/ml/kmeans/kmeans.md

 ### DataObjectConstants

-The constants which are used by the k-means algorithm to specify the number of workers, parallelism, dimension, size of datapoints, size of centroids, file system, number of iterations, datapoints and centroids directory.
+The constants which are used by the k-means algorithm to specify the number of workers, parallelism, dimension, size of datapoints,size of centroids, file system, number of iterations, datapoints, and centroids directory.

 ```java
   public static final String WORKERS = "workers";